rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

                 return false
             }
             Unknown => {
-                // This is the first time we are look at this node.
+                // This is the first time we look at this node.
 Let's try
                 // to mark it green by calling try_mark_green() recursively. if try_mark_green(tcx, dependency) {
                     // We successfully marked the input as green, on to the